ros2/ros2_documentation/source/Tutorials/UnderstandingROS2Actions.rst

 Prerequisites
 -------------

-This tutorial builds off concepts, like nodes and topics, covered in previous tutorials.
+This tutorial builds off concepts, like nodes and :ref:`topics <ROS2Topics>`, covered in previous tutorials.

-.. link those tutorials
+.. link nodes tutorials

-This tutorial uses turtlesim.
+This tutorial uses the :ref:`turtlesim package <Turtlesim>`.

-.. link turtlesim tutorial

-As always, don’t forget to source ROS 2 in **every new terminal you open**.
+As always, don’t forget to source ROS 2 in :ref:`every new terminal you open <ConfigROS2>`.

 Tasks
 -----